-Effective January 1, 2008, the Company adopted the following CICA accounting pronouncements which did not have a material impact on the Company's Canadian GAAP disclosure:
+Effective January 1, 2008, the Company adopted the following Canadian Institute of Chartered Accountants ("CICA") accounting pronouncements:

-Financial Instruments - Disclosures, Section 3862, describes the required disclosures related to the significance of financial instruments on the entity's financial position and performance and the nature and extent of risks arising from financial instruments to which the entity is exposed and how the entity manages those risks.
-This section complements the principles of recognition, measurement and presentation of financial instruments of Section 3855, Financial Instruments - Recognition and Measurement.
+Financial Instruments - Disclosures, Section 3862, describes the required disclosures related to the significance of financial instruments on the entity's financial position and performance, and the nature and extent of risks arising from financial instruments to which the entity is exposed and how the entity manages those risks.
+This section replaces the disclosure standards of Section 3861, Financial Instruments - Disclosure and Presentation.

 Financial Instruments - Presentation, Section 3863, establishes standards for presentation of financial instruments and non-financial derivatives.
-It complements the standards of Section 3861, Financial Instruments - Disclosure and presentation.
+It replaces the presentation standards of Section 3861, Financial Instruments - Disclosure and presentation.